tldr-pages/tldr/pages/common/activator.md

 `activator compile`

-- Run the sbt application with debug mode:
+- Run the sbt application with debug mode listening at a given port:

-`activator -jvm-debug 9999 run`
+`activator -jvm-debug {{portno}} run`

 - List available features and options: